Khalidhassan3011/iDoc/MULTI_DOC_SETUP.md

 When using root folders, you must navigate to a specific section:

-- `/docs` - Automatically redirects to `/docs/guide` (first root folder)
+- `/docs` - Automatically redirects to `/docs/flutter` (first root folder)
-- `/docs/guide` - Guide section homepage
+- `/docs/flutter` - Flutter section homepage
-- `/docs/guide/components` - Components page in Guide section
+- `/docs/flutter/basics` - Basic Flutter questions
-- `/docs/api-reference` - API Reference section homepage
+- `/docs/flutter/important-topics` - Top 10 important topics
-- `/docs/api-reference/authentication` - Authentication page in API section
+- `/docs/problem-solving` - Problem Solving section homepage

-The sidebar will show tabs at the top allowing you to switch between "Guide" and "API Reference" sections.
+The sidebar will show tabs at the top with icons allowing you to switch between "Flutter" and "Problem Solving" sections.

 ## More Information